Malikzada97/weatherapp/README.md

 - `npm run watch:css` - Watch and build CSS during development
 - `npm start` - Start development server

+---

-## Troubleshooting
+## ❓ Troubleshooting

-### "Invalid API key" error on Netlify
-1. Make sure you've added the `OPENWEATHER_API_KEY` environment variable in Netlify dashboard
+- **Weather not loading?**
+  - Check your internet connection.
-2. Check that the API key is correct and active
+  - Make sure the API key in `js/config.js` is valid and active.
-3. Redeploy your site after adding the environment variable

-### Local development issues
-1. Ensure your `.env` file exists and contains the correct API key
-2. Run `npm run validate:env` to check your configuration
-3. Make sure you're running the latest version of Node.js
+- **API key errors on Netlify?**
+  - For this assignment, the key is hardcoded, so no environment variable setup is needed.
+- **Other issues?**
+  - Check the browser console for errors.
+  - Review the configuration in `js/config.js`.

+---

+## 📢 License & Attribution

+- This project is for educational and demonstration purposes only.
+- Weather data provided by [OpenWeatherMap](https://openweathermap.org/).